cmerikson/Fluvial_Transport/README.md

 # Fluvial Transport

 This app calculates the transport distance along a stream or other route.
+The main file is `Transport Shiny.R`; all other files are examples.
 It is designed for tracking RFID tracers across multiple survey dates.

 It works by assigning a location along the stream centerline for each tracer on each date.
 Then the distance between locations is calculated for each tracer between all dates.
 The scrpit relies on the `sf` and `sfnetworks` for spatial data hadnling and `data.table` for other data processing.